Resources for Migrant Communities

 - The South Asian Mental Health Initiative & Network “South Asian Mental Health Initiative and Network, SAMHIN, is a non-profit that addresses the mental health needs of the South Asian community in the U.S. Our goal is to decrease the stigma and shame associated with mental illness and offer resources for people who seek help.”
 They provide a directory as well as resources.

-ARTICLES ON MENTAL HEALTH FOR MIGRANTS AND REFUGEES
+ARTICLES ON MENTAL HEALTH FOR MIGRANTS & REFUGEES